 Points that you earn from Pinecone Research can be redeemed for cash or for prizes that you “shop” for on Pinecone Research’s rewards site.

 SurveyPolice named OneOpinion the top online survey panel of 2018, recognizing it for being “consistent” and having “good customer service.”
 In fact, OneOpinion lists a toll-free number on its home page and says the company can be reached “anytime.”

 Points that you earn from OneOpinion can be redeemed for gift cards or cash.

 Don’t expect to get rich

-In short, the experience you’ll have and the money you’ll make are going to be different depending on who you are and what characteristics survey creators are looking for.
-To get the best chance of getting rewards from survey sites, sign up for all of them — it will improve your chances of being given surveys that are relevant to you.
+In short, the experience you have and the money you make will differ depending on who you are and what characteristics survey creators are looking for.
+To increase your chances to earn rewards from survey sites, sign up for multiple sites and treat it like work.